gauravmeee/My_md_Notes/📚 More CourseWork/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 1. Not in the scope of Class
 2. Since it is not in the scope of the class, it cannot be called from the object of that class. `c1.sumComplex() = Invalid ❌`
 3. Can be invoked without the help of any object
 4. Usually contains the objects as argument ( so that we can access its private data).
-Without object as argument it is a normal funciton
+Without object as argument it is a normal function
-5. `friend <type> <functionName>();` Can be declared inside of private section of the class. (there will not be any difference)
+5. `friend <type> <functionName>();` ⭐ Can be declared inside of private section of the class. (there will not be any difference)
 6. It cannot access the member directly by their names and need `object_name.member_name` to access any member

 # [#27 Friend Classes & Member Friend Functions in C++ | C++ Tutorials for Beginners](https://youtu.be/Tk-4KUoatg8?list=PLISTUNloqsz0z9JJJke7g7PxRLvy6How9)